klink.cloud - Product User Manual

 2. Bot Token: Once you've created the bot, you'll be provided with a bot token.

-3. Webhook URL: You need to expose your server with a public URL (for example, using ngrok).
+3. Webhook URL: You need to expose your server with a public URL (for example, using ).

 4. Node.js: Ensure you have Node.js installed in your environment.